Acer palmatum Amagi shigure

-Acer palmatum Amagi shigure is a new cultivar from Japan that has become one of my new favorites.
+Acer palmatum Amagi shigure is a relatively new cultivar from Japan that has become one of my new favorites.
 I have had this beauty for a little more than two years.
-The growth habit is nice and open more like a tree than a shrub and and the color throughout the growing season is amazing.
+The growth habit is nice and open – more like a tree than a shrub and and the color throughout the growing season is amazing.
 The spring growth is fuchsia or a pink-purple color.
 The reticulated leaves have dark green veins and edges, which almost look black.
+The graceful growth habit accentuates the look of this cultivar in the garden.
+In the fall the fuchsia color darkens to a purple red.

-The spring color holds well during the summer and does not fade [at least not in my climate zone 8.]
+The spring color holds well during the summer and does not fade in full sun until late summer [at least not in my climate zone 8.]
 The color is so unique that it easily stands apart from other maples with similar coloration such as Purple Ghost and Olsen’s Frosted Strawberry.
-Amagi shigure has a moderate growth rate and becomes a small tree which shows off the color to the maximum.
-This graceful growth habit accentuates this cultivar in the garden.
-In the fall the fuchsia color darkens to a purple red.
+Amagi shigure has a slow growth rate and becomes a small tree which shows off the color to the maximum because you are looking staight at it instead of looking up at a taller maple.
+In 10 years the estimated height is 6′ tall with a width of 4-5′.
+Once established this cultivar is hardy to -20 degrees USDA zone 5.

 1 Gallon, 2 Gallon, 3 Gallon